iskochergin/AlgoScout/README.md

     "```python\n"
     "<complete code>\n"
     "```\n"
+    "No comments or explanations. **Ensure each program is structurally unique**, using different parsing styles, control flows (for vs. while, recursion, comprehension), data structures, or output formatting.
+Each must include:\n"
-    "No comments or explanations.
-Each program must include:\n" "- variable declarations for the input string (e.g. `s`, `text`, `str_input`) and its length (`n`)\n" "- reading the string from stdin\n"
+    "- variable declarations for the input string (e.g. `s`, `text`, `str_input`) and its length (`n`)\n" "- reading the string from stdin\n"
     "- a full `z_function` (or equivalent) routine\n"
-    "- computing and printing the Z-array (space-separated or as a list)\n" "Use diverse coding styles, loops, indexing schemes, and rename all variables per variant.
+    "- computing and printing the Z-array\n"
+    "Rename all variables per variant.
 Number variants 1–10."
 )
 ```